LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 **During the week on June 14-21, donaldjtrump.com had seven times more pages indexed than joebiden.com.**

-The top two subdomains on donaldjtrump.com are for eCommerce, and a clone of gop.com.
+The top two subdomains on donaldjtrump.com are for eCommerce and a clone of gop.com.
 While the top two subdomains for joebiden.com are both for form handling.

 **The subdomain donate.donaldjtrump.com has a maximum donation default of $33,900…**